VzxPLnHqr/sig-pow/README.md

 # sig-pow - work-locked outputs
 proof of work via ecdsa signature length

+#### Why?
+We need reckless, but safe experimentation with bitcoin
+Work-locks might allow for "reckless, but safe" experimentation on mainchian bitcoin.
+It would be reckless because it is real money at stake, but safe because it does not place any real additional burden on bitcoin nodes.
+If some valuable semantics are utilized/discovered within a protocol which is being used by participants to unlock a "work-locked" output, then such semantics might be considered a candidate for inclusion into bitcoin itself.

 ## What?
 An interesting way to encode and verify proof of work directly within bitcoin script (with no new opcodes needed) is via signature length.
 The idea is originally from